-Visiting a chiropractor to get relief from back pain is a popular option among many Americans.
-But how effective is it?
+Visiting a chiropractor to get relief from back pain is a popular treatment option among many Americans but is it effective?
+Find out here.

-It is estimated that 7.7 million Americans visit a chiropractor every year looking for relief from their back pain.
+It is estimated that 7.7 million Americans visit a chiropractor each year looking for relief from their back pain.

-Which is a huge number and would suggest this is a great way to treat it.
+Which is a huge number and would suggest that this is a great way to treat it.

 This is because chiropractic treatment veers away from the scientifically-proven approaches of mainstream medicine.

-And for this reason chiropractors are not always respected by their fellow healthcare professionals.
+And for this reason chiropractors don't always get the respect they feel they deserve from their fellow healthcare professionals.

-Which causes some people to think of them as con men, spin doctors and sheisters.
+With some people thinking of them as spin doctors and shysters.